Update: June 21, 2016: Why we’ve moved from TeleRead.com

 TeleRead is the world’s oldest Web site devoted to general-interest news and views on e-books and related topics.
 We’re for everyone, not just one of our favorite groups, librarians.

-We’ve been featured or quoted or mentioned on Huffington Post, Wired, Slashdot, Washington Post, AdAge, Computerworld, BoingBoing, Engadget, O’Reilly Radar, MobileRead, Publishers Weekly, The Bookseller and numerous blogs about technology and books.
+We’ve been featured, quoted or mentioned on Huffington Post, Wired, Slashdot, Washington Post, AdAge, Computerworld, BoingBoing, Engadget, O’Reilly Radar, MobileRead, Publishers Weekly, The Bookseller and numerous blogs about technology and books.

 FOR OLDER ARTICLES